 How to Register?

-Visit the CO-OP courses page for a list of all available options.
+Visit the learning about CO-OP and Courses page for a list of all available options.

 The ICAN has sole responsibility for the certification of CO-OP therapists.